accessibilitywars/zaw2/content/pages/alternatives.md

 #### [Hardstuck](https://hardstuck.gg)

-Hardstuck has posted a number of LI specific builds, mostly for Open World.
-Use the difficulty selector to filter builds.
+Hardstuck has posted a few accessible builds, mostly found in the Open World section.
+Use their difficulty selector to filter builds.

 #### [GuildJen](https://guildjen.com/builds/)

 Builds for all game modes.
 This is one of the few sources for roaming (non-zerg) WvW builds.
-Not explicitly LI, but builds marked with a green star are on the simpler side.
+Builds marked with a green star are on the simpler side, and are generally more accessible.

 ---